-Outlined below is a broad overview of each of the phases and how we expect the development of the Ripon City Plan to progress.
-Further details about each of the phases can be found by clicking on each section.
+Outlined below is a broad overview of each of the phases and how the development of the Ripon City Plan will progress.
+Further details about each phase can be found by clicking on each of the seven phases.

 Starting Out – Defining the Neighbourhood Area: Proposing the geographic area that the Ripon City Plan will cover, consulting upon it and having it designated as a Neighbourhood Area, all in accordance with the Neighbourhood Planning legislation.

 This phase was completed in December 2012 when the Parish of Ripon was designated as a Neighbourhood Area.